leahvelleman/cloudburst/README.md

 * Build an index of words, lemmas, or morphemes.

-It's based on a few open-source tools: Sphinx and Python doctools for processing markup and autogenerating HTML documentation or LaTeX source code, and Pynini and OpenFST for writing linguistic resources.
+It's based on a few open-source tools: Sphinx and Python doctools for turning markup into HTML or LaTeX, and Pynini and OpenFST for writing linguistic resources.
 Long-term goals include integration with more linguistic resource backends (foma, HFST, SFST, xfst...
 William Whittaker's Words?
 Shoebox, Toolbox, or FLEx?
 Hunspell??)